retheviper/Junkyard/README.md

 This is a collection of some junk tools and codes with GUI.
 Just for fun and learning purpose.

-Some of the tools are based on: https://github.com/retheviper/PythonTools
+Some tools are based on: https://github.com/retheviper/PythonTools

 ## Features